unicef/publicgoods-toolkit/procurement.md

 deliverables.
 That is, it allows an agency to enforce open source process compliance as a condition of being paid on time.

-KEY RECOMMENDATION: lient + " should require acceptance of code into the open source repository as part of the definition of contractual delivery in software milestones.
+KEY RECOMMENDATION: client + " should require acceptance of code into the open source repository as part of the definition of contractual delivery in software milestones.